ample-frens/ample-lab/README.md

 #### ForthDAO Healthchecks

-- The timelock owns every contract except itself
+- The ForthDAO timelock owns every protocol contract
 - A DAO vote can be initiated and executed before a CPI report's activation delay passed

 #### SPOT Healthchecks